cristiano-acosta/jquery-inbound-form/README.md

 Default: false

-This option generete form inside a modal.
+This option generete form inside a bootstrap modal.

 ##### fields

 Type: array

-Default: { 'input':'input', select:['option',]    }
+Default: { 'radio':['radio'], select:['option',]    }

 This option make adtional fields.
 For defaut the generator has 2 input: name and e-mail, for insert more fields to edit this option.